 Over the course of the last decade, Cecil has reported on daily Night Vale events, building a world piece-by-piece.
 Regularly occurring eerie, unsettling events are balanced with awkward, random bouts of humor creating a flux between chills and laughter.
 With each episode, listeners learn a little more about Night Vale’s mysterious idiosyncrasies and diverse townspeople.
-At some point, many listeners find themselves speaking with Cecil as he as he declares common Night Vale quips and idioms.
+At some point, many listeners find themselves speaking with Cecil as he declares common Night Vale quips and idioms.
 Some listeners may even find themselves saying these phrases in their daily lives, causing confusion and dismay to non-listeners.
-In that sense, Night Vale is the epitome of modern day cult hits.
+In that sense, Night Vale is the epitome of modern-day cult hits.

 I Bring you now to the Weather

 Like any real-life radio channel, Night Vale Community Radio gives regular updates on the weather.